wulechuan/wulechuan-js-printer-for-errors-of-gulp-plugins/ReadMe.md

 ### Configurations

 Currently only colors are configurable.
-So you may call if "color theme configurations" if you prefer.
+So you may call it "color theme configurations" if you prefer.

 See [configurations.md](./docs/configurations.md).